 France wants to stop sales of gas and diesel cars by 2040

 FILE - In this May 18, 2017 file photo, Environment Minister Nicolas Hulot arrives for the first weekly cabinet meeting under new French President Emmanuel Macron, at the Elysee Palace in Paris.
 Hulot unveiled a five-ye...
-PARIS - No more gasoline or diesel cars will be sold in France by 2040 - that's the ambitious goal set out Thursday by Environment Minister Nicolas Hulot as part of far-reaching efforts to wean the world's No.
+A professional runner from Kenya says he had to outrun two charging bears while training in the woods in Maine.

 Add your comments below